ACT 2023: Malaysia beat China 5-1 to continue its winning run | Sports-Games

 However, it did not take long for Malaysia to bounce back, as seven minutes later, Faizal Saari successfully converted a penalty corner to draw level.

 In the 15th minute from another corner Abu Kamal Azrai put Malaysia ahead.
-After a quiet second quarter, it was 2-1 for Malaysia at the half-time break, while towards the end of the third quarter, Azrai (45th minute) scored the third for Malaysia through a field goal.
+After a quiet second quarter, it was 2-1 for Malaysia at the half-time break, while towards the end of the third quarter, Firhan Ashari (45th minute) scored the third for Malaysia through a field goal.

 With this win, Malaysia has risen to the top of the table with six points and it plays India next.